jbcodeforce/ML-studies/docs/genAI/index.md

 ## Methodology

 In enterprise, there will be a large library of dedicated models.
-There will be still developers, data scientists, product manager, to develop solution around LLM.
-A solution will use different LLM and different capabilities to support multiple requirements that a business application needs: summarization, Q&A, chatbot, translation for example will mostly be combined of a lot of enterprise solution.
+There will be still developers, data scientists, product managers, to develop solution around LLM.
+A solution will use different LLMs and different capabilities to support multiple requirements that a business application needs: summarization, Q&A, chatbot, translation for example will mostly be combined of a lot of enterprise solution.

 Data enrichment, prompt engineering, user interface, deployment, HA, multi tenancy, security,  may all be part of a solution.